 How To Avoid Crowds In National Parks

-In 2017 I visited all the US national parks on an epic 7-month road trip.
+In 2017 I visited all the United States national parks on an epic 7-month road trip.
 Click here to check out my national parks itinerary and map.
 I have since gone on to visit many of the national parks numerous more times and definitely have learned a thing or two about navigating crowds.
 These tips on how to avoid crowds in national parks come from firsthand experience and will allow you to truly enjoy your park visit!

 1. Visit Midweek and During Off-Peak Seasons